 When PCF receives further AF request with the same Multi-modal Service ID and PCF authorization fails, the PCF rejects the AF rejects.
-Application may decide how to deal with the data `flows with already authorized AF request with the same Multi-modal Service ID (e.g. stop them, adjust the AF request).
+Application may decide how to deal with the media flows with already authorized AF request with the same Multi-modal Service ID (e.g. stop them, adjust the AF request).

+If the AF wants to change the composition of the multi-modal service (e.g. adding or removing a media flow), the AF shall provide the complete set of updated Multi-modal Service Requirements, i.e. including the requirements for all media flows that are added and continued but without the requirements for media flows that are removed.
+If the AF wants to only change the requirements of an individual media flow, the AF shall only provide the new requirements for that media flow.